trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 * Video mode (5.2k) input = 3840 (4k)
 * Video mode (3k) input = 3072 (3k)

-Beyond these settings, the only other essential thing you need to include in the argument is the path to the front and back images from the Fusion.
+Beyond these settings, the only other thing you need to include in the argument is the path to the front and back images from the Fusion.

-Here's an example using imagery created when the Fusion was in timelapse photo mode
+Here's an example using imagery created when the Fusion was in timelapse photo mode:

 ```
-fusion2sphere -w 5120 -b 5 -f GPFR0001.JPG GPBK0004.JPG -o merge_000001.jpg parameter-examples/photo-mode.txt
+fusion2sphere -w 5120 -b 5 -f GPFR0001.JPG GPBK0004.JPG -o GP0001.jpg parameter-examples/photo-mode.txt
 ```

 ### A note on video files

-Note, if you're using video files, you should first convert them to frames using ffmpeg.
+If you're using video files, you should first convert them to frames using ffmpeg.

 An example (at an extraction rate of 1 FPS).